Ralph Lewis M.D.

 Dr. Lewis also wrote the feature / cover article of the Mar/Apr 2020 print edition of Psychology Today magazine: “Coming to Terms With Coincidence,” which can be found here.

-More of Dr. Lewis's articles, and videos, can be found on his website purposewithoutgod.com.
+More of Dr. Lewis's articles (including other PT print magazine articles), and videos, can be found on his website purposewithoutgod.com.